First aid for babies and children

 'First aid' means taking immediate action to help someone who:

-When do you need to use first aid?
+When might I need to use first aid?

 First aid can be useful in a range of situations.
-You might need to help a child who:
+You might need to help a baby or child who:

-- has a simple injury like a cut finger
+- has a simple injury, such as a cut finger

-- has a more serious problem like a broken arm
+- has a more serious problem such as a broken arm or a burn

 If you need to give first aid to keep a child alive until medical help arrives, you need to know the basic life support steps.

-A simple way to remember the order of the steps you need to take with first aid is the letters DRS ABCD.
-These stand for:
+A simple way to remember the order of the steps you need to take with first aid is the acronym DRSABCD, which stands for:

 Find out about basic life support and resuscitation.